 Symptom Problem Cause Solution PC does not start.
 No power.
-Refer to page 13.
+Refer to page 16.
 PC's power indicator light works but monitor remains blank.
 No display.
-Refer to page 15.
-The display's resolution is wrong.
+Refer to page 19.
+Display resolution wrong.
 Wrong resolution settings.
-Refer to page 15.
+Refer to page 19.
 An error message/code appears when the PC is switched on.
 Power-On-Self-Test has detected an error.
 Beep code error.
-Refer to page 14.
+Refer to page 17.
 Memory error.
+Refer to page 20.
 Keyboard or mouse error.
-Refer to page 17.
+Refer to page 21.
 Floppy drive error.
-Refer to page 18.
+Refer to page 23.
 Hard disk or CD-ROM error.
-Refer to page 19.
+Refer to page 24.
 CMOS error.
-Refer to page 20.
+Refer to page 25.
 Serial or parallel port error.
-Refer to page 21.
+Refer to page 26.
 Other configuration problems.
-Refer to page 22.
+Refer to page 27.
 You cannot turn off the PC.
 The PC is frozen in power saving mode.
-Refer to page 23.
-Problem Solution You have forgotten your password.
-Refer to page 24.
-The LAN feature does not work.
-Refer to page 25.
-There is an IRQ conflict when you insta ll a new accessory board.
-Refer to page 26.
+Refer to page 28.
+Problem Solution You have forgotten your passwor d.
+Refer to page 29.
+There is a problem when you inst all an accessory board.
+Refer to page 30.
+There is a problem when you inst all a LAN board.
+Refer to page 31.
+There is a problem when you inst all an add-on sound board.
+Refer to page 32.
 The PC has an audio problem.
-Refer to page 27.
+Refer to page 33.
 The PC has a software problem.
-Refer to page 28.
+Refer to page 34.
 Recovering hard disk contents.
-Refer to page 30.
-Further problems with floppy/hard disk and CD-ROM drives.
-Refer to page 35.
+Refer to page 36.
+Further problems with floppy disk DVD drive. x, hard disk, CD-ROM drive or Refer to page 43.